redhat-cip/software-factory/docs/submitpatches.rst

 Setting up SSH keys
 -------------------

-If the public key alreadys exists, it will be listed in your .ssh directory
+If the public key already exists, it will be listed in your .ssh directory

 .. code-block:: bash